 The waters of the Lower Columbia Region are marked to assist navigation using the U.S. Aids to Navigation System.
-This system encompasses buoys and beacons conforming to the International Association of Lighthouse Authorities.
+This system encompasses buoys and beacons conforming to the International Association of Lighthouse Authorities (IALA).
+Specifically, the Columbia River (along with most other U.S. waterways) follow IALA-B, which places red aids on your starboard side when transiting inbound from a channel.
 The U.S. Aids to Navigation (ATON) System is intended for use with nautical charts.
-The exact meaning of a particular aid to navigation may not be clear to an individual unless the appropriate nautical chart is consulted.
-Additional important information supplementing what is shown on the charts is contained in the Light List, Coast Pilot and Sailing Directions.
+The exact meaning of a particularaid to navigation may not be clear to an individual unless the appropriate nautical chart or U.S. Chart No. 1 is consulted.
+Additional important information supplementing what is shown on the charts is contained in the Light List, Coast Pilot, U.S. Chart No. 1, and Sailing Directions.
 Information can be found at the websites below: